 For information about the privileges required to set restricted session variables, see System Variable Privileges.

-Important Change: The system variable
+Important Change; Group Replication: The system variable

 group_replication_components_stop_timeoutspecifies the time that Group Replication waits for each of its modules to complete ongoing processes while shutting down.
 The component timeout applies after a

 STOP GROUP_REPLICATIONstatement is issued, which happens automatically during server restart or auto-rejoin.
-The timeout is used to resolve situations in which Group Replication components cannot be stopped normally, which might happen if the member is expelled from the group while it is in an error state, or while a process such as MySQL Enterprise Backup is holding a global lock on tables on the member.
+The timeout is used to resolve situations in which Group Replication components cannot be stopped normally, which might happen if the member is expelled from the group while it is in an error state, or while a process such as MySQL Enterprise Backup holds a global lock on tables on the member.
 In such situations, the member cannot stop the applier thread or complete the distributed recovery process to rejoin.
 The

 STOP GROUP_REPLICATIONstatement does not complete until either the situation is resolved (for example, by the lock being released), or the component timeout expires and the modules are shut down regardless of their status.

 Previously, the timeout value defaulted to 31536000 seconds (365 days), which did not help in situations such as those just described.
 The new default value is 300 seconds, so that Group Replication components are stopped after 5 minutes if the situation is not resolved before that time, allowing the member to be restarted and to rejoin.

 References: See also: Bug #31460690, Bug #31648211, Bug #32309647.

 Replication: When GTID-based replication is in use on a replica server, the replication applier and receiver threads still track and have some dependencies on binary log file names and file positions, as used for the alternative binary log file position based replication.
 A new option for the